makerdao/community/governance/polls/Ratification Poll for Development & UX Core Unit, DUX-001 - September 13, 2021.md

 start_date: 2021-09-13T16:00:00
 end_date: 2021-09-27T16:00:00
 ---
-# Inclusion Poll for Add Development & UX Core Unit, DUX-001 - September 13, 2021
+# Inclusion Poll for Development & UX Core Unit, DUX-001 - September 13, 2021

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, September 13 at 16:00 UTC.